aquilinoFrancisco/hospitality-payment-agent/README.md

 ## Overview

-Hospitality Reservation Payment Agent is a reference implementation of a modern **Provider-Agnostic Agentic AI Platform**.
+Hospitality Reservation Payment Agent is a reference implementation of a modern **Capability-Driven Agentic AI Platform**.

 Although the current business domain focuses on hotel reservations and payments, the architectural patterns are intentionally designed to be reusable across different enterprise AI solutions.